The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

 email@example.com or use the contact form here.

-I also made an accompanying video you can watch that goes along with the instructions.
+I also made an accompanying video that goes along with the instructions.
 Here it is:

 You’re Going To Love These Dog House Articles